-- 1. Responsibility for establishment of a plan for the assessment of student academic achievement belongs to the Fort Wayne Senate. - Responsibility for the administration of the campus plan for the assessment of student academic achievement belongs to the Vice Chancellor for Academic Affairs and is assigned by the Vice Chancellor to a Director of Assessment who shall be advised by an Assessment Council. - 3.
+1. Responsibility for establishment of a plan for the assessment of student academic achievement belongs to the Fort Wayne Senate.

+- 2. Responsibility for the administration of the campus plan for the assessment of student academic achievement belongs to the Vice Chancellor for Academic Affairs and is assigned by the Vice Chancellor to a staff member (Director of Assessment) of the Office of Academic Affairs, who shall be advised by an Assessment Council. - 3.
 Responsibility for the school assessment plan belongs to the dean, through the governance processes of the school. - 4.
-Responsibility for the department/division/program assessment plan belongs to the chair/director, through the governance processes of the department/division.
+Responsibility for the department/division/program assessment plan belongs to the chair/director, through the governance processes of the department/division. - VI.
+The Assessment Council - A. Responsibilities